rishikavikondala/chat-with-car/README.md

 This project allows you to issue voice commands to Internet-enabled vehicles.

-Selected as a winner of Anthropic's Build for Claude contest: https://twitter.com/alexalbert__/status/1783604743132365197
+Selected as a winner of Anthropic's Build with Claude contest: https://twitter.com/alexalbert__/status/1783604743132365197

 ## What is the tech stack?